Child Sexual Offences

 I’ve been accused of a child sexual offence – what should I do?

-If you face allegations of child sexual offences, early legal representation is vital.
+If you are facing allegations of child sexual offences, early legal representation is vital.
 Ideally you should instruct a solicitor before attending an interview with the police, irrespective of whether you have been invited to attend the police station on a voluntarily basis or you have been arrested.

 If you are not familiar with your legal rights, it is easy to say and/or do something that may adversely affect any subsequent criminal case.
 If you have been arrested, you may be offered representation from a duty solicitor albeit you have the right to choose your own representation.